ppissias/xsrpcj/README.md

-* Thanks of course to the protocol buffers developers
+* Thanks of course to the protocol buffers developers, the velocity engine developers and the gson developers !